dbr-mylo/june-2025/docs/core-features/editor-and-preview-spec.md

 - Ignores Contributor formatting that is not supported by the Template.
 - Live update: every keystroke in the Editor re-renders the Preview instantly.
 - Shows true pagination (page breaks, margins, visual output).
+- Multi-page documents are displayed in a **vertically stacked page view** (Option 1).
+- Users scroll vertically to move through pages.
+- Page breaks are clearly marked with visible whitespace or separator lines.
+- The Preview Panel preserves accurate print layout and spacing across pages.
+- Pagination updates dynamically as content is edited in the Editor.
+_Note: Future versions may include a floating page navigator or zoom control.
+These are not included in the MVP._

 ## Panel Behavior (MVP)
 - Panels are side-by-side, divided by a draggable handle.
 - Contributors can resize Editor and Preview panels horizontally.
 - Minimum width thresholds prevent collapsing either panel entirely.
 - Default starting split: 50% Editor | 50% Preview.

+### Scroll Together
+When **Scroll Together** is enabled (via toggle in the top navigation), the Editor and Preview panels remain in sync during scrolling.
+- Scrolling behavior is **cursor-based**:
+  - If the user’s cursor is in the Editor, scrolling that panel will move the Preview in sync.
+  - If the user clicks into the Preview, the sync behavior reverses.
+- Syncing behavior only applies while typing or scrolling by mouse/trackpad.
+- Manual scrolling of the non-focused panel will temporarily disable syncing until refocused.
+- The default state for Scroll Together is **enabled**.

 ---